starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_cairo/dict.rst

             dict=dict + DictAccess.SIZE)
     end

-The function gets a pointer to the list of locations, a pointer to the list of tiles (unlike the list of locations, this is a list of simple field elements, not structs), the number of steps in the solution and a pointer called ``dict``.
+The function gets a pointer to the list of locations, a tuple containing tiles (unlike the list of locations, this is a list of simple field elements, not structs), the number of steps in the solution and a pointer called ``dict``.
 The function writes its new dict entries starting from ``dict``, and returns the "updated"